firebase/FirebaseUI-Android/auth/README.md

 }
 ```

-#### Important note

-Firebase-UI-auth v1.0.0 is incompatible with the v25 support libraries.
-Please upgrade to v1.0.1
-to use the latest version of the support libraries.

 ### Identity provider configuration

 In order to use either Google, Facebook or Twitter accounts with your app, ensure that